 Sepsis, which was often called blood poisoning, is the body’s life-threatening response to infection.
 Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.

-Most healthy adults do not get infections from group B strep (GBS) for the most part.
+Typically, most healthy adults do not get infections from group B strep (GBS).
 If they do, the most common infections are:

 Newborns are most at risk for developing severe complications and sepsis from group b strep.
 According to the Centers for Disease Control (CDC), GBS is the leading cause of meningitis and sepsis in a newborn’s first week of life.